isomerpages/sentosa-corp/_who-we-are/overview.md

 To create and deliver the One-Sentosa Experience through outstanding service and world class offerings

 ##### **Sentosa STAR Values**
-Sentosa continually strives to enhance its level of service to offer our guests a memorable experience at The State of Fun.
+Sentosa continually strives to enhance its level of service to offer our guests a memorable experience.
 The Sentosa STAR values reflect our commitment in providing service from the heart.

 * Service: Serve from the heart and enjoy it
-* Teamwork: Care for one another & build trust and respect
+* Teamwork: Care for one another &amp; build trust and respect
 * Acting with Integrity: Be professional and honest
 * Results-Oriented: Be innovative and decisive to make things happen